MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/how-to-create-contract-service-credit-memos.md

 5. On the **General** FastTab, in the **Posting Date** and **Document Date** fields, enter a date.

 6. On the credit memo lines, enter information about the items that have been returned or removed, or the allowance that will be sent.
-You can also choose to use the **\($ B\_6033 Get Prepaid Contract Entries $\)** batch job.
+You can also choose to use the **Get Prepaid Contract Entries** batch job.

  To automatically create a credit memo when contract lines are removed from a service contract, in the **Service Contract** window, on the **Invoice Details** FastTab, select the **Automatic Credit Memos** check box.